alexphanna/ru-eating/README.md

 - Filters through item's ingredients and warns the user if an item contains their dietary restrictions
 - View detailed nutrition facts (amounts and percent daily values) and ingredients for items
 - Favorite items, adding a star next to the item every time it appears on current and future menus
+- Sort menu items by name, any nutrient, number of ingredients and carbon footprints
 - Calculate nutrition facts of an entire meal
 - Display weekend breakfast options under breakfast and lunch
 - Display which dining halls are currently open and closed based on their normal hours